I daydream of yesteryear’s romance

 And romance fades, having faltered

-I’m in love with a memory!
+I’m in love with her memory!